-Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he/she is able to: insurance and to explain the basic principles relevant thereto 4.1 define a "contract of insurance" 4.2 discuss the essentialia of a contract of insurance 4.3 name the parties to this contract 4.4 understand how and by whom the offer is made in insurance contracts 4.5 explain the requirement that the insured must have an insurable interest in the thing insured with reference to case law 4.6 briefly explain the principle of "subrogation" 4.7 comment on the duty of disclosure 4.8 explain the duty of the insured to show good faith 4.9 fully explain warranties in insurance contracts and differentiate between various types of warranties 4.10 distinguish between indemnity and non-indemnity insurance and provide examples of each in which a creditor can 5.1 briefly explain surety as a form of security 5.2 distinguish between real security and personal security 5.3 define the various forms of security 5.4 name the formalities for a suretyship contract 5.5 name and explain the special rights of the surety 5.6 briefly explain mortgage and pledge as a form of security 5.7 name the formalities for pledge and mortgage 5.8 briefly explain hypothec as a form of security and be able to distinguish between two forms of hypothec 5.9 briefly explain liens as a form of security and be able to distinguish different forms of liens in which to obtain credit, pay debts and promise to pay debts, other than in cash 6.1 briefly explain the meaning of a negotiable instrument 6.2 define each type of negotiable instrument 6.3 name the various parties to negotiable instruments 6.4 briefly discuss the requirements for a valid bill 6.5 briefly discuss the negotiability of a bill 6.6 distinguish between bearer and order instruments 6.7 explain 'negotiation' 6.8 explain 'indorsement' 6.9 explain 'crossings' and 'markings' 6.10 discuss the most important statutory provisions relating to negotiable instruments rules if a debtor is wound-up / the estate of a debtor is sequestrated 7.1 explain the concept "sequestration" 7.2 briefly discuss the process of sequestration 7.3 differentiate between voluntary and compulsory sequestration 7.4 define terms such as "uncompleted contracts", "impeachable transactions", "composition and rehabilitation", "judicial management" and "corporate rescue" 7.5 discuss the administration of an insolvent estate 7.6 briefly discuss the liquidation of juristic persons
+Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he/she is able to: 4. explain the concept of insurance and to explain the basic principles relevant thereto 4.1 define a "contract of insurance" 4.2 discuss the essentialia of a contract of insurance 4.3 name the parties to this contract 4.4 understand how and by whom the offer is made in insurance contracts 4.5 explain the requirement that the insured must have an insurable interest in the thing insured with reference to case law 4.6 briefly explain the principle of "subrogation" 4.7 comment on the duty of disclosure 4.8 explain the duty of the insured to show good faith 4.9 fully explain warranties in insurance contracts and differentiate between various types of warranties 4.10 distinguish between indemnity and non-indemnity insurance and provide examples of each 5. identify and explain the ways in which a creditor can secure the debt owed by a debtor 5.1 briefly explain surety as a form of security 5.2 distinguish between real security and personal security 5.3 define the various forms of security 5.4 name the formalities for a suretyship contract 5.5 name and explain the special rights of the surety 5.6 briefly explain mortgage and pledge as a form of security 5.7 name the formalities for pledge and mortgage 5.8 briefly explain hypothec as a form of security and be able to distinguish between two forms of hypothec 5.9 briefly explain liens as a form of security and be able to distinguish different forms of liens identify and explain the ways in which to obtain credit, pay debts and promise to pay debts, other than in cash 6.1 briefly explain the meaning of a negotiable instrument 6.2 define each type of negotiable instrument 6.3 name the various parties to negotiable instruments 6.4 briefly discuss the requirements for a valid bill 6.5 briefly discuss the negotiability of a bill 6.6 distinguish between bearer and order instruments 6.7 explain 'negotiation' 6.8 explain 'indorsement' 6.9 explain 'crossings' and 'markings' 6.10 discuss the most important statutory provisions relating to negotiable instruments explain the applicable legal rules if a debtor is wound-up / the estate of a debtor is sequestrated 7.1 explain the concept "sequestration" 7.2 briefly discuss the process of sequestration 7.3 differentiate between voluntary and compulsory sequestration 7.4 define terms such as "uncompleted contracts", "impeachable transactions", "composition and rehabilitation", "judicial management" and "corporate rescue" 7.5 discuss the administration of an insolvent estate 7.6 briefly discuss the liquidation of juristic persons